HDESD Stance on Health and Safety

 The High Desert Education Service District (HDESD) has taken a firm and proactive stance on health and safety during the global pandemic.
 While we cannot avoid risk, there are many things we can and will do to mitigate it.
 Because the nature of the work of an ESD is to serve students and families across many different schools, communities and districts, we are erring on the side of safety to minimize the risk of exposure both from and to our staff.

-We are working virtually whenever possible and we are diligently following all state health and safety guidelines when our students and families need our in-person expertise and support.
+We are diligently following all state health and safety guidelines when our students and families need our in-person expertise and support.
 The guidelines, created by the Oregon Health Authority (OHA) and the Oregon Department of Education (ODE), include specific recommendations for social distancing and wearing face masks, face shields, and Personal Protective Equipment (PPE) as warranted by the situation.

 We work every day to put kids first, take care of each other and be innovative and responsive to the needs of our students, families, partner school districts and communities.
 Each of these core values continues to guide our decision-making as we strive for excellence.
 Listed below are the standards HDESD employees are to follow in order to take care of themselves and those they serve during the COVID-19 pandemic: